lxsmnsyc/dismantle/use-worker-directive/core/README.md

 ```

 > **NOTE**
-> Server functions are only valid for async functions.
+> Worker functions are only valid for async functions.

-### Server blocks
+### Worker blocks

 The original `"use worker"` is limited to functions, but what if you could mark block statements with the same directives?